rkitover/windows-dev-guide/README.md

 ```

 .
 I highly recommend it adding it to the top of your scripts.

+The bash commands `pushd` and `popd` are also available for use in
+your scripts.

 Although this guide does not yet discuss programming much, I wanted
 to mention one thing that you must be aware of when writing